 Applicants must meet the Entry-level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.

-Canada Education Park (CEP) campus.
+The program is located at the Canada Education Park (CEP) campus.
 Some courses may be available online.

 The certificate requires two hands-on horticulture lab classes, one introductory theory course in horticulture, a course in soils, a course in pest management fundamentals, and a course in vegetable crop production.